-Cultural Health Initiatives is focused on promoting health equity for those communities at greatest risk for heart disease and stroke.
+Health Equity is focused on promoting health equity for those communities at greatest risk for heart disease and stroke.
 Our goal is to reduce the disparities and incidence of premature death and disability related to heart disease and stroke by 25% by 2010 in minority communities.
 This will be accomplished through creative programs, awareness cause campaigns, grassroots and strategic partnerships, foundation support and strong volunteer leadership impacting racial/ethnic health disparities.

-Cultural Health Initiatives Volunteer Leadership
+Health Equity Volunteer Leadership